robertraaijmakers/com.trashchecker/README.md

 If your city is not supported you can always add your schedule manually.
 You can add new cities yourself, but requests to add new cities aren't honoured.
 If you wish to contribute to the project (for example by adding support for a city).
 I would advise you to take a look at [this explanation](https://github.com/robertraaijmakers/com.trashchecker/tree/master/developers).

 ## Supported Cards
 There is one card that you can place in the "then" column.
-The card let's you check if trash type X is collected << today, tomorrow, day after tomorrow >>.
+The card let's you check if trash type X is collected << today, tomorrow, day after tomorrow >> or if any type of trash is collected today.

 ## Supported Speech (currently broken due to upgrade to SDK v2)
 Please upvote [this issue](https://github.com/athombv/homey/issues/1779), or provide some information on an app that has upgraded to SDK v2 and uses speech.